 IN ORDER TO BE ELIGIBLE TO REGISTER FOR THE EXTERNSHIP, YOU MUST COMPLETE ALL OF THE FOLLOWING:

-Due to blood and body fluid exposure during skills lab, and because of the health and screening requirements of the healthcare facilities in which students are placed for their internships and externships, all students must comply with the entry requirements (listed below), before receiving an add code for the restricted classes:
+Because of the health and screening requirements of the healthcare facilities in which students are placed for their summer externship, all students must comply with the entry requirements (listed below), before receiving an add code for the restricted summer externship class:

-1. Negative urine drug screen** (done by CastleBranch).
+1. Negative urine drug screen* (facilitated by CastleBranch, and done in a local lab).
 Typical turn around time is 1-2 weeks, but it can take up to 4 weeks to process, once the student has submitted the urine sample.